plumber-cd/argocd-autoscaler/DESIGN.md

 ## Poller

 Poller is responsible for gathering metrics from each shard.
-It uses Shard Manager reference from `.spec.shardManagerRef` to discover the shards, and it can use data from the shard to construct appropriate queries.
+It uses Shard Manager referenced in `.spec.shardManagerRef` to discover the shards, and it can use data from the shard to construct appropriate queries.

-Poller exports the list of metrics it fetched into the `.status.values` as a list of Metric Value objects.
+Poller exports resulting metrics into the `.status.values` as a list of Metric Value objects.

 ### Prometheus

-An obvious choice is to just look at the metrics ArgoCD already export for Prometheus.
+An obvious choice is to just look at the metrics ArgoCD already exports for Prometheus.
 There is a good set that we can pull from Prometheus that would represent actual cluster load.
 Here's few examples: